Standard Flying Nine: Design

-Behind the stylish rearward sloping radiator grill was a 1,131 cc side-valve engine, with a relatively long 100 mm stroke and a 60 mm bore.
+Behind the stylish rearward sloping radiator grille was a 1,131 cc side-valve engine, with a relatively long 100 mm stroke and a 60 mm bore.
 The long stroke maximised the engine capacity available in the 9 HP tax class which, in the UK at that time, categorised cars and set annual car tax according to the diameter (bore) of the engine's cylinders.
 Maximum output was 30 bhp at the time of introduction.
 The side-valve engine received an aluminium head, a single Zenith carburettor, and thermo-siphon cooling.
 Power was delivered to the rear wheels via a four-speed gearbox with synchronization on the top three gears.
 By 1939, maximum power output had climbed to 33 bhp at 4,000 rpm.

 The two-door, four-light body was all-steel and featured a standard sliding sunroof.
 The Flying Nine was somewhat of a departure from the existing Flying Standard range; being only available as a two-door, lacking outside access to the luggage compartment, having an externally mounted spare wheel, and featuring running boards.
 The 1939 Nine Super (9CB) finally received a rear bootlid and a slight notchback style, while the short 1940 model year's production benefitted from independent front suspension.
 Earlier models had rigid, H-section front axles suspended by longitudinally-mounted leaf springs.